Navigate this guide

-Types of cookers
+Types of cooker

 Freestanding cookers can stand alone or next to a run of cupboards.
 They’re usually 50-60cm in width, so are ideal for smaller families or homes.